 For some reason however, most of the time, God doesn’t show us what tomorrow holds.
-Maybe it’s simply because He wants us to trust Him for tomorrow.
+Maybe it’s simply because He wants us to trust Him for tomorrow by taking “one day at a time”.
 One of the hymns my wife Regina and I chose for our wedding 11 years ago said;

 Many things about tomorrow, I don’t seem to understand

 But I know who holds tomorrow, and I know He holds my hand